Steve's Gastronomic Home Page

 Noodle Soups are offered on both the lunch and dinner menus--the staff suggested that I try the one with wontons and it turned out to be very good.

-The Kung Pao Chicken was quite good--the sauce was thick with a rich flavor as opposed to the thin, runny sauce found at many restaurants.
+The Kung Pao Chicken was one item from the regular menu that I found to be quite good--the sauce was thick with a rich flavor as opposed to the thin, runny sauce found at many restaurants.

 The Hot and Sour Soup was excellent, although probably not my favorite in OKC.